Please find below some basic definitions, information, and questions to help you begin to establish a summer meal program at your library.

 USDA summer nutrition programs are offered in all 50 states, administered through each state.
 Libraries and partners outside of California should contact their respective state agency to learn more about summer food program procedures in their state.

-Please note: The Lunch at the Library guides and resources represent the viewpoints of CLA and CSMC, and the experiences of those involved with Lunch at the Library, exclusively.
+Please note: The Lunch at the Library guides and resources represent the viewpoints of CLA, and the experiences of those involved with Lunch at the Library, exclusively.
 Questions regarding USDA summer nutrition program policies and procedures should always be directed to the state agency administering the program or USDA.